-This area seems tailor made to answer this obvious need.
+This area seems tailor-made to answer this obvious need.
 Even better, one could open the shower curtain, step out, and have dry towels and clothing right there.
-Folks with long arms may not even need step out of the shower.
+Folks with long arms may not even need to step out of the shower.

 I would like to see a towel rack somewhere in this area.
 The shower stall seems an obvious place for one or even two simple towel racks.
 The back door could also accommodate a towel rack, but I would prefer the shower to keep the moisture inside the fiberglass stall.
 Plus, there’s the optional fan to help ventilate and dry the towel.

 Immediately forward of the shower stall and shelves is a dinette on the passenger’s side and the kitchen on the driver’s side.
 This is a classic truck camper floor plan that’s been in production by various manufacturers for decades.
 We have camped in truck campers with nearly this exact floor plan and it works beautifully.